 To defraud each other is to arouse sexual desires in the other person with no plan to fulfil that desire righteously.
 Imagine it like this; you just came from a very long journey.
 You have walked for more than 10 km.
 You are tired, hot and thirsty.
 You meet me holding a glass of refrigerated drinking water.
 I approach you with this water and ask you if you are thirsty.
 You say yes.
 I offer you the cool water.
 You raise the glass to your lips and take in the first sip of the refreshing water.
 Before you take another sip, I quickly pull the glass away from your mouth and prevent you from drinking the rest as I shout, “The rest is for later!
 The rest is for later!”
 If I did that, would I have made your thirst easier or worse?
 Of course, I have made it worse.

 Defrauding is not a pursuit towards the goal of purity but rather it is an abandonment of the very goal.
 It is drifting away but still feeling falsely confident because you haven’t lost sight of the goal in the distant horizon.
 God desires that those who follow him approach the horizon of purity and not drift away from it; that way it grows greater and greater with each advance until you see that it is Christ himself dying on a cross for you; that’s purity.
 Those who draw nearer to the horizon see Christ more clearly and pursue purity more passionately.
 Those who edge away from the horizon see Christ more dimly and pursue purity with less ambition and seriousness.
 That is why the more intimate you get with Christ the surer you are about biblical purity.
 The less intimate you are with Christ the harder it is to wrap your head around carnal questions like “How far is too far?”
-Song of Songs 2:5, 2:7 and 8:4 speak of the power of sex with wisdom; to not arouse it before it is ready; to not defraud one another.
-Worship God with your body; pursue purity wholeheartedly.
+Song of Songs 2:7 speaks of the power of sex with wisdom; to not arouse it before it is ready; to not defraud one another.
+This statement is said thrice in the book of Songs of Solomon.
+The writing is on the wall; worship God with your body; pursue purity wholeheartedly.